The Best Ski Resorts in North America for Spring Skiing

 ©Everett/Killington Ski Resort

-Spring skiing in Whistler is a must-do, say their pros, for anyone looking for smooth runs, bluebird days and sun-soaked après-ski.
-This season you can expect to be skiing and riding on Whistler Mountain until April 18, and on Blackcomb up until May 23.
+Spring skiing in Whistler is a must-do for anyone looking for smooth runs, bluebird days, and sun-soaked après-ski in Canada.
+The season typically goes until around mid-April at both mountains and then continues into May at Blackcomb.
 According to Whistler Blackcomb, “Runs like Whistler Bowl, Spanky’s Ladder or Glacier Bowl are great in the morning, whereas you can save Sun Bowl and the front side of 7th Heaven for the afternoon to get the prime conditions – the snow will be much softer from a full day of sun exposure.”
-Watch to see if Horstmann Glacier will offer skiing this summer.

 » Check out spring lodging options at Whistler/Blackcomb.